djccnt15/djccnt15.github.io/_posts/mathematics/2022-05-01-linear_algebra_01.md

 def mat_add(*a: matrix) -> matrix:
-    """
-    returns addition of matrices
+    """returns addition of matrices"""
-    """

     res: matrix = [[sum(v) for v in zip(*i)] for i in zip(*a)]
     return res

 def mat_sub(a: matrix, b: matrix) -> matrix:
-    """
-    returns subtraction of matrix
+    """returns subtraction of matrix"""
-    """

     res: matrix = [[v - u for v, u in zip(*i)] for i in zip(a, b)] return res